omergal99/cv/README.md

 WebLink: https://omergal99.github.io/cv/#/

-All my projects I made with little about myself.
-Enjoy!
+All my projects I made, Some with Server and DB, with Responsive design also about myself :)

 ## Explanation - work with Redux Hooks